leon4rd/test/README.md

-## I'm glad I know sign language, it's pretty handy.
+## I thought about going on an all-almond diet.
+But that's just nuts.